Blog

 Atlanta GA: A Powerhouse for 3PL Warehousing

-The Extensiv article highlights Atlanta as a logistics epicenter, citing its strategic location, robust infrastructure, and access to talent as key drivers behind the city’s growth in the 3PL space.
+The Extensiv article and testimonial highlights Atlanta as a logistics epicenter, citing its strategic location, robust infrastructure, and access to talent as key drivers behind the city’s growth in the 3PL space.

 Here’s why businesses are turning to Atlanta for their logistics needs: